-- 8. If necessary, click Yes to use the certificate. - 9.
-When a message appears indicating your signature has been saved, click OK.
+8. If necessary, click Yes to use the certificate.

+9. When a message appears indicating your signature has been saved, click OK.

-A yellow bar appears at the top of the document indicating that the document is marked as final.
+A yellow bar at the top of the document indicates the document is marked as final.
 The Recoverable Signature note above the signature is notifying you that the signature is not verified by an outside agency.
-A signature button appears on the status bar indicating that there is a digital signature in the document.
+A signature button appears on the status bar indicating a digital signature in the document.

-\frown Page 7 of 7 2031 words)
+Page 7 of 7 2031 words )